 To update service provisioning information subscription at the ECS, the EEC shall send an HTTP PATCH message (for partial modification) or HTTP PUT message (for fully replacement) to the ECS on resource URI identifying the Individual Service Provisioning Subscription resource representation, as specified in clause 8.1.2.4.3.3 for an HTTP PATCH message and in clause 8.1.2.4.3.1 for an HTTP PUT message.

-Editor's note: Whether UE identifier is contained as a part of the URI is FFS.

 The PATCH message includes the parameters (AC Profiles, proposed expiry time, service continuity support or list of connectivity information) that need to be replaced in the existing subscription resource.

 The PUT message shall replace all properties of the existing resource with the service provisioning information in the request.
 The values of the eecId and ueId provided during the subscription creation shall not be changed.